 - Improved Technology

-Automation in electronic Health records (EHR), enhanced Practice Management systems, improved monitoring and enabled alert systems go a long way in making the claims process a much more effective and efficient system to improve the A/R billing.
+Automation in electronic Health records (EHR), enhanced Practice Management systems, improved monitoring, and enabled alert systems to go a long way in making the claims process a much more effective and efficient system to improve the A/R billing.

 The process for DME facilities and billing can be cumbersome due to its inherent nature, starting with the order generated from a physician’s office.
 DME, Prosthetics & Orthotics companies expend valuable time coordinating and communicating with the ordering physician’s office for a valid Rx, medical/therapy notes, etc.

 Equipment requiring prior authorization also can involve innumerable follow-up calls.
 A methodical and streamlined process effectively manages this process, tracking each request in detail, thus ensuring timely follow-up.
 Payer guidelines are specific to diagnosis.
-A thorough knowledge of this results in drastically reducing denials.
+Thorough knowledge of these results in drastically reducing denials.